nrkno/odashboard/src/plugins/sources/appinsights/Readme.md

 # Application Insights REST API datasource

-To specify an Application Insights REST API datasource, use 'app-insights' for the 'source' property in your server configuration.
-Use the 'config' property to specify appid, apikey, endpoint, HTTP method and parameters as appropriate.
+To specify an Application Insights REST API datasource, use 'app-insights' for the *source* property in your server configuration.
+Use the *config* property to specify appid, apikey, endpoint, HTTP method and parameters as appropriate.

 The endpoint property must be one of the supported endpoints specified by the Application Insights REST API: